 Groundwater beneath the Central Plateau flows generally from west to east, although the 200 West P&T system disrupts this pattern locally.
 Natural recharge to the unconfined aquifer comes from Cold Creek Valley, Dry Creek Valley, Rattlesnake Hills, and infiltrating precipitation.
-The hydraulic gradient within the 2017 plume area has a northeasterly direction and a magnitude of approximately 8.7e-4 (calculated from Figure 3.6).
+The hydraulic gradient within the 2018 plume area has a northeasterly direction and a magnitude of approximately 8.7e-4 (calculated from Figure 3.6).
 Directly east and northeast of the plume, the hydraulic gradient steepens markedly to approximately 3.9e-3.
 This is caused in part by a decrease in the aquifer saturated thickness and transmissivity.
 The hydraulic conductivity of the aquifer sediments may also decrease toward the east, which would contribute to the larger hydraulic gradient.
 Groundwater velocity in the Central Plateau generally ranges from a few millimeters to tenths of a meter per day.
 Vertical gradients within the saturated zone are small in comparison and flow is primarily lateral.
 Geologic structure under 200-UP-1 is low-angle layered stratigraphy, and vertical lithologic features that could provide preferential pathways are unknown.

 Current treatment of iodine-129 at the 200-UP-1 OU within the Central Plateau at the Hanford Site is accomplished by hydraulic containment of the iodine-129 groundwater plume using injection wells placed at the leading edges of the plume (Figure 3.6).
 Groundwater flow is also locally influenced by the 200-ZP-1 OU final remedy P&T system north of the plume and the WMA S-SX interim remedial measure extraction system west of the plume.
-The effects of pumping and injection on the water table are shown in Figure 3.5 (DOE/RL-2017-68, Draft Rev. 0; USDOE 2018b).
+The effects of pumping and injection on the water table are shown in Figure 3.5 (DOE 2018b).

 Figure 3.5.
-Water Table Elevation in 200-UP Interest Area from March 2016.
-(Figure 11-2 from USDOE 2017b.)
+Water Table Elevation in 200-UP Interest Area from March 2016 (Figure 11-2 from DOE 2017b).

 Figure 3.6.
-Water Level Monitoring Network and Water Table Elevations as Influenced by Iodine-129 Plume Hydraulic Containment Remedy as of December 2017 (DOE/RL-2017-68, Draft Rev. 0; USDOE 2018b.)
+Water Level Monitoring Network and Water Table Elevations as Influenced by Iodine-129 Plume Hydraulic Containment Remedy as of December 2018 from DOE/RL-2018-66 (DOE 2019a).